timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-1/index.md

   "npmPublish": false,
   // We're initiating the release from
   // our local machine.
 You could set this
-  // to true to release on every push
+  // to true and set up releasing on every push
-  // to a certain branch, but I like
+  // to the release branch, but I like
   // pulling the trigger myself.
   "ci": false,
   "plugins": [
     // Analyzes commit messages and
     // determines the version
     "@semantic-release/commit-analyzer",
-    // Build release notes from commit messages "@semantic-release/release-notes-generator",
+    // Builds release notes from commit messages "@semantic-release/release-notes-generator",
     // Updates the version
     "@semantic-release/npm",